 If a rack PDU requires access control credentials (typically to allow remote door unlock requests), an Administrator can add them from existing Discovery credentials.
 Only SNMP v1 and v2 credentials are supported at the moment.

-Open the rack PDU’s Information → Control Credentials page.
+Open the rack PDU’s Information → Control Operations page.

 Select the intended credentials from the dropdown list and click Save.